khushipatel56/KPatel-Package/README.md

 To install the KPatel package from GitHub, follow these steps:

-1. Install the devtools package if you don't have it already:
+1. Install the devtools package if you do not have it already:

    install.packages("devtools")